 This post was prompted by Michael Covel’s interview Traders’ Magazine in which he claims that trend followers don’t try to make predictions.
 This idea that trend followers do not forecast returns is widely and frequently repeated.
 It is also complete nonsense.

-Every trading strategy makes forecasts1.
+Every trading strategy makes forecasts.
 Whether these forecasts are explicit or hidden behind entry/exit rules is irrelevant.
 All the standard trend following systems can trivially be converted into a forecasting model that predicts returns, because they are fundamentally equivalent.

 The specific formulation of the trend following system doesn’t matter, so I’ll keep it simple.
 A typical trend following indicator is the Donchian channel, which is simply the n-bar highest high and lowest low.
 Consider a system that goes long when price closes above the 100-day Donchian channel and exits when price closes below the 50-day Donchian channel.